Behavioral Health Counselor Trainee Program

 Behavioral Health services are provided by multidisciplinary teams which may include clinical social workers, clinical counselors, marriage and family therapists, psychologists, developmental-behavioral pediatricians, psychiatrists and nurses.

-Trainees will be assigned to a home site under the supervision of an LPCC-S and will have opportunities to shadow other programs across the service line.
-The practicum will consist primarily of observation and shadowing with some opportunities to practice clinical skills based on program structure.
-Trainees will engage in more independent clinical work throughout their internship.
-Mandatory seminars focused on additional skill building and professional development will be scheduled over the course of the placement.
+Trainees will be assigned to a home clinic site under the supervision of an LPCC-S and will have opportunities to shadow other programs across the service line.
+The practicum will consist primarily of observation and shadowing, with some opportunities to practice clinical skills depending on the clinic structure.
+During the internship, trainees will take on more independent clinical work.
+Mandatory seminars and program meetings focused on skill building and professional development will be integrated throughout the placement.

 Faculty